worldbank/wb-reproducible-research-repository/ai-skills/reproducibility-skill/README.md

 ## Usage

-Point Claude (terminal or Visual Studio Code) at your project and say something like:
+Point Claude/AI Agent (terminal or Visual Studio Code) at your project and say something like:

 > "Prepare a reproducibility package for this project" — full three-phase run
 > "Audit this package / what's missing for replication?" — Phase 1 only